The race to succeed Mike Fasano in the state House is producing a glut of attack ads, including two recent mailers that stand out.

 One claims that Democrat Amanda Murphy is out of touch with average voters and wouldn't be available, literally, because she'll be at her "Cancun vacation home."

 The other says Republican Bill Gunter would "drain millions" from public education and give the money to for-profit schools.

-With the House District 36 election set for Oct.
-15, 2013, PolitiFact Florida decided to test the accuracy of these noteworthy mailers.
+With the House District 36 election set Tuesday, PolitiFact Florida decided to test the accuracy of these noteworthy mailers.

-Here, we'll examine the ad targeting Gunter's view on public education, which showed up in mailboxes a couple weeks ago.
-(We'll look at the attack against Murphy in a separate fact-check.)
+First we'll examine the ad targeting Gunter's view on public education, which showed up in mailboxes a couple weeks ago:

 "Gunter would drain millions from local public schools, and give our tax dollars to private, for-profit schools run by out-of-state corporations," the ad says.